prometheusresearch/rios.conversion/doc/redcap.rst

 - **help** is mapped to Question Object help.
 - **enumeration_type** selects "enumeration" or "enumerationSet".
 - **data_type** determines the RIOS type.
+  When enumeration_type is set, this field contains a JSON string which encodes an object whose "Choices" attribute is an array of single item dictionaries.
+For each (key, value) item, the key is the identifier and the value is displayed to the user.

+  The array of choices will be presented to the user in order of dictionary key.
 - **repeating_group_name** is ignored.
 - **page** is mapped to the RIOS page id.
   As a convenience,